 Palaeoclimatologist Jack Hall embarrasses the US Vice President before a United Nations conference on climate control, calling the US’s refusal to sign the Kyoto Accords and cut greenhouse gases ignorant.
 Immediately after this, a British colleague reports drastic lowering of temperature in the mid-Atlantic around Greenland, which is believed to be caused by melted chunks of the icecap falling into the ocean.
 This causes vast storms in the Northern Hemisphere with temperatures plunging to –170o, freezing people the moment they step out of doors.
 As the storms sweep the north of the US, Hall pushes the Vice President to evacuate people further south and this causes a panicked rush en masse across the border into Mexico.
 Hall’s son Sam is caught in New York City by mass flooding while on a school trip and takes shelter in the public library with friends.
 Others sheltered at the library decide to make the trip south, ignoring warnings that they will be frozen out in the open.
 Sam and a handful of others huddle for safety with little food as the city around them freezes over and they become buried under metres of snow.
 Meanwhile, Hall sets out on a dangerous trip overland from Washington D.C. to save Sam.

 Director Roland Emmerich first appeared in his native Germany with films such as The Noah’s Ark Principle (1984), Making Contact/Joey (1986), Ghost Chase (1987) and Moon 44 (1990), before having a big breakthrough in the West with Universal Soldier (1992).
-Emmerich then went onto make increasingly larger scaled genre films, specializing in lavish, state of the art effects with the likes of Stargate (1994), the massive worldwide success of Independence Day (1996), the ill-regarded Godzilla (1998), the non-genre American War of Independence film The Patriot (2000) and subsequent to this, 10,000 BC (2008), 2012 (2009), the non-genre historical Shakespeare conspiracy film Anonymous (2011), the action film and White House Down (2013), the true-life gay rights drama Stonewall (2015) and Independence Day: Resurgence (2016).
+Emmerich then went onto make increasingly larger scaled genre films, specializing in lavish, state of the art effects with the likes of Stargate (1994), the massive worldwide success of Independence Day (1996), the ill-regarded Godzilla (1998), the non-genre American War of Independence film The Patriot (2000) and subsequent to this, 10,000 BC (2008), 2012 (2009), the non-genre historical Shakespeare conspiracy film Anonymous (2011), the action film and White House Down (2013), the true-life gay rights drama Stonewall (2015), Independence Day: Resurgence (2016), the war film Midway (2019) and the disaster movie Moonfall (2022).
 While most of these, particularly Independence Day, were big successes, they were less effective as science-fiction films.
 Roland Emmerich has a bad tendency to sketch characterization in single dimensional clichés and rely solely on big scale effects and spectacle.

 In The Day After Tomorrow, Roland Emmerich has smartly critic-proofed himself from the accusations of bad science that dogged his previous films by both hiring a number of meteorological advisers and also publicly stating that he was perfectly aware that what the film depicts is scientifically nonsensical and that for the purposes of storytelling the actual period under which an Ice Age would occur has been dramatically condensed from decades and centuries to a matter of weeks.
 All its claims to merely being entertainment aside, The Day After Tomorrow wears a strongly pro-environmentalist heart on its sleeve – the end credits include promotion for the website www.futureforests.com, while Dennis Quaid’s hero is shown driving an electric car and the pre-release made much of the fact the film was entirely made using renewable resources.